foopod/blog-2.0/_posts/2017-03-29-creating-procedurally-generated-scenes.md

 <img src="/public/images/perlin_combined.png"/>

-Again, the above blogpost covers this really well and these images were taken from the [same place](http://freespace.virgin.net/hugo.elias/models/m_perlin.htm).
-To do this I took the code straight from that article and change the syntax to javascript, worked like a charm.
+Again, the above blogpost covers this really well and these images were taken from there too.
+I took the code straight from that article and changed the syntax to javascript, worked like a charm.

 ``` javascript
 function octavePerlin(x, y, z, octaves, persistence) {